onzfonz/comp227/src/content/7/en/part7c.md

 </AppBar>
 ```

-we do get working navigation, but it could look better
+our navigation works, but it could look better

 ![browser tasks app materialUI blue navbar](../../images/7/66ea.png)

-We can find a better way from the [documentation](https://mui.com/material-ui/guides/composition/#routing-libraries).
+The [documentation](https://mui.com/material-ui/guides/composition/#routing-libraries) provides a better way for us to work through this.
-We can use [component props](https://mui.com/material-ui/guides/composition/#component-prop) to define how the root element of a MaterialUI component is rendered.
+We can use [**component props**](https://mui.com/material-ui/guides/composition/#component-prop) to define *how the root element of a MaterialUI component is rendered*.

 By defining